jwasinger/eth-selfdestruct-analysis/README.md

 The analysis script produces several results:
 * `creators-of-redeployed-addrs.csv` - list of any contract that created an child contract which was redeployed.
 * `creators-of-ephemeral-contracts.csv` - list of accounts which created ephemeral contracts.
-* `redeployed-addrs.csv` - a list of addresses which had re-inits.
+* `redeployed-addrs.csv` - a list of addresses which had contract redeployments.
+* `ephemeral-addrs.csv` - a list of addresses where ephemeral contracts executed.
+* `ephemeral-creators-which-reuse-addrs.csv` - creators of ephemeral contracts that executed at re-inited addresses.

 To get a list of Ether balances for all accounts in these three csvs, execute `query_balances_for_creators_and_reinited_addrs.py`.